Mackevv/dsa-learning/readme.md

 # DSA (Data structures & Algorithms) Learning

-This repository contains multiple implementations of data structures and algorithms in C (and maybe in OCaml in the future).<br>
+This repository contains multiple implementations of data structures and algorithms in C (and potentially in OCaml in the future).
+It serves as a record of my progress, in case I need to reference it, and could be useful for anyone interested in learning data structures and algorithms.

-This repository acts as a record of my progression in case I need to reference it and could be useful for anyone who wants to learn data structures and algorithms.
+For each data structure or algorithm, you will find a list of three LeetCode exercises (Easy-Medium-Hard) and one exercise that demonstrates a real use case of this data structure/algorithm.
+Please note that these exercises were generated with ChatGPT; hence, some of them might not be relevant.

 ## DSA roadmap